ietf-wg-satp/administration/charter/charter-ietf-satp.md

-The goal of the Secure Asset Transfer Protocol (SATP) working group will be to develop a standard protocol which operates between two peer gateways for the purpose of transferring digital assets between an originator in the origin network to a beneficiary in destination network.
-The resulting protocol that will be agnostic with respect to the type of asset being transferred although.
+The goal of the Secure Asset Transfer Protocol (SATP) working group will be to develop a standard protocol which operates between two peer gateways for the purpose of transferring digital assets between an originator in the origin network to a beneficiary in a destination network.
+The resulting protocol that will be agnostic with respect to the type of asset being transferred.

 # Problem space and architecture